 How will this reflect on the future of Internet?
 There is a high probability that the answer is “Not well”.
 The cost of cybercriminatility has already reached incredible proportions, with estimates running between $300 Billion and $1 Trillion for 2015.
 For the not so distant 2019 Juniper Research estimates a total cost for cybercrime (in terms of losses) to be a staggering $2 Trillion.
 To put this into perspective, the total cost for the International Space Station, building and running for ten years is around $120 Billion, for the International Thermonuclear Experimental Reactor (ITER) $14 Billion and about the same for the Large Hadron Collier (LHC).
 Humanity’s biggest most daring science projects together account for only a fraction of what seems to become the yearly run-rate of our inability to hold people accountable for their action over the Internet.

 But what if there was accountability?
 What if the consequences of their actions would be more dire?
 When somebody breaks into a bank in the real world, the task is a lot more difficult: they need to bypass security, they need to enter the vault, they need a getaway plan, a laborious and time consuming process all the while they risk being caught.
 No wander that the appetite for robbing banks has diminished considerably since the Wild Wild West, when our ability to catch robbers was a lot more limited.
-The same can be expected as a consequence for introducing accountability within cyberspace.
+The same can be expected as a consequence for introducing accountability within the new triple W: the World Wide Web.
 The weekend rule-breakers will find within their conscience the need to re-align with law and those who chose to be criminals by profession will have an ever more difficult obstacle to pass.
 This would narrow the focus of authorities which in turn would make the life of a criminal even harder.
 A feedback mechanism that could in time cripple criminality over cyberspace.

 The road may not be easy, but we may not have an option.
 As the Internet is becoming more and more integrated into our lives, security, or more precisely the lack of security within cyberspace is spilling over into reality.
 It already shows up in terms of money but with time it threatens to turn our physical reality back in time a few hundred years with respect to personal security.
 So we need a plan and accountability seems to be an essential piece of this puzzle.
 As sapient as we may be, we still have certain impulses that even we ourselves recognize as degrading.
 The very fact that somebody may find out if we’ve succumbed to these urges is often enough to stop us from acting on them in the first place and when the All-Seeing-Eye is not sufficient peer pressure and accountability might just give us the edge to becoming better humans.